-Basic swimming pool heating can be achieved using a heat exchanger (radiator for pools) connected to your existing heating system.
-Compass will connect up the heat exchanger to the pool, you can then have a heating engineer connect this using a motorized valve to your existing central heating system.
-Costs similar to adding an additional radiator plus some electrical work.
+Basic swimming pool heating can be achieved using a heat exchanger, which is essentially a pool radiator, that is connected to your existing heating system.
+At Compass Pools, we can connect your heat exchanger to the pool and recommend a heating engineer that will install it safely into your existing central heating system, using a special motorized valve.
+The cost of a heat exchanger to heat your pool is similar to the price of adding an additional radiator into your home, plus some electrical work.

 Compass can use a heat exchanger to connect to any hot water source, including ground source heat pumps or even wood pellet heating!
 The source must be capable of producing 60°C water temperature to work effectively during the seasons you want to swim.

 Heat pumps provide one of the cheapest and most environmentally friendly ways of heating your pool.
 Running on electricity, they work by taking heat from the air and concentrating it downwards into the pool water, generally delivering an efficiency of up to 5 times the electrical input.

 Heat pumps can heat a pool to a maximum of 40°C in outdoor temperatures of 15 °C, and up to 30°C in ambient temperatures of 10°C. This means that in the UK, heat pumps are an effective way of keeping your pool warm from March to October.
 If you are looking to swim all year round, a hybrid system that utilises gas or oil may be more cost-effective during cold weather.